-The intake structure, located in the white building shown in Photo 2, in photo above, measures approximately 27 feet long and 20 feet wide.
+The intake structure, located in the white building shown in Photo 2, measures approximately 27 feet long and 20 feet wide.
 Trash racks are located slightly upstream of the intake to ensure debris does not enter the pipeline.
-Water is diverted from the Weber River into the intake structure, and continues down the pipeline.
+Water is diverted from the Weber River into the intake structure and continues down the pipeline.
 The approximately 1.7-mile-long pipeline (approximately 9,110 feet long) is located partially on land owned by the Union Pacific Railroad, and partially on land managed by the USFS.
-The pipeline is constructed of concrete and steel (Photo 3Photo 3).
-The width ranges fromis 5.5 to 6.3 feet.
-The intake structure is located on the dam between the lowlevel gate and the south buttress wall, housed in a small wood frame intake house.
-A onestory wood-frame watchman's house (currently unused, and proposed for removal as part of the potential intake modernization project listed in Table 43) is located just downstream from the intake house, and is joined to the intake house.
-The power plant intake diverts flow into conduit is a 74-inch-diameter reinforced concrete pipe for the first 125 feet, transitioning to a welded steel pipe.
+The pipeline is constructed of concrete and steel (Photo 3).
+The width ranges from 5.5 to 6.3 feet.
+The intake structure is located on the dam between the low-level gate and the south buttress wall, housed in a small wood frame intake house.
+A one-story wood-frame watchman's house (currently unused and proposed for removal as part of the potential intake modernization project listed in Table 4) is located just downstream from the intake house, and is joined to the intake house.
+The intake diverts flow into a 74-inch-diameter reinforced concrete pipe for the first 125 feet, transitioning to a welded steel pipe.
 This replaced 2,000 feet of concrete pipe and 7,075 feet of wood stave pipe in 1949.
-The conduit pipeline is buried along most of its length.
+The pipeline is buried along most of its length.
 It crosses the river on a 99-foot-span riveted steel Howe truss bridge made by the American Bridge Company downstream from the dam.